TomTom1989/Deploy-SpringBoot-Microservices-on-AWS-ECS-with-Fargate-servless-/README.md

 5) ECS Service Auto Scaling:
--configuration of autoscaling (tasks upragde or downgrade) -checking in AWS cloud watch alerts
+-configuration of autoscaling (tasks upragde or downgrade) -checking in AWS Cloudwatch the alerts

 6) RDS with MySQL:
 -creating databse/configuration